 Deputy to the Commandant, U.S. Army Ordnance School

-Armstrong was selected at the Deputy to the Commander, U.S. Army Ordnance Center and School, serving as the primary advisor to the Commanding General on all matters pertaining to development, conduct, and resourcing of education and training for the Active and Reserve Component Soldiers and civilians in the Ordnance Corp.
+In his current role as Deputy to the Commandant, Kirby serves as the primary advisor to the Chief of Ordnance and Commandant of the U.S. Army Ordnance School on all matters pertaining to budget, management, development, conduct, and resourcing of education and training for Active and Reserve Component Soldiers and Civilians in the Ordnance Corp.

 Kirby holds a Master’s Degree in Education from Northcentral University and a Bachelor of Science Degree in Human Resource Management from American InterContinental University.
 He graduated all levels of the Non-commissioned Officers Education System, culminating with the U.S. Army Sergeants Major Academy (Class #57).
 In 2016, Kirby completed the Continuing Education for Senior Leaders Course (CESL), the highest level of the Civilian Education System.
 He was also awarded a certificate of completion for the Senior Executive Fellows Program, June 2019, John F. Kennedy School of Government at Harvard University, Executive Education.